 - Language skills (both in domestic and international markets)

 - Ability to deal with multimedia interactions (either in real time – such as text chats – or off-line, such as emails)

-- Similar regional accent to caller (where applicable).
+- Similar regional accent to caller (where applicable to help build rapport)

 Using these solutions, the contact centre will be able to follow the “The Workforce Management Cycle” to successfully optimise the workforce.